treatingyourupsetstomach/Interval-Game/README.md

 # Interval Game
- from my fatus to clive my beloved
+ from my fetus to clive my beloved